tomcourt/enguino/README.md

 ### Sensors

 The sensor system is fairly generic but currently only Van's Aircraft engine sensors have predefined configurations.
-The resistive sensors will have a 240 ohm(1%) pull up to Vcc.
+The resistive sensors will have a 240 ohm(1%) pull up to +5V.
 This will require up to 18 ma per sensor, or for the typical 5 sensors (fuel x 2, oil-p, oil-t, fuel-p) 90 ma total.
 This provides a good compromise between power usage, heat and loss of resolution.
 This provides 9 bits of resolution.
 To limit resistor heating to reasonable levels, .5 watt resistors should be used.
 Resistor temp. rise should be no more than 100 deg.
 C in free air.
-A resistance < 16 ohms will register as a short failure. > 480 ohms will register as an open failure.
+A resistance significantly out of range will mark the sensor inoperative.
 To convert from ADC units to ohms use this formula `ohms = 240 * (adc / (1024-adc))`, this will require long divided by long division unfortunately or a lookup/interpolation table.

-All but the oil-temp sensor are 33.5-240 ohm sensors.
+All but the oil-temp sensor are 240-33.5 ohm sensors.
 These usually scale linearly by resistance.
-Some may scale closer to ADC counts as follow: zero=240ohm/511adc, half=103ohm/716adc, full=33.5ohm/898adc.
+For those that don't, a custom interpolation table may be required.
 The oil temperature sensor (for a Rochester 3080-37) as follows (degF=ohms): 100=497, 150=179, 200=72, 250=34.
 This is a thermistor.
 Using a Steinhar-Hart calculator the conversion formula becomes `degrees Kelvin = 1 / (0.0016207535760566691 + 0.0002609330007304247 * log(R) + -1.0278556187396396e-7 * log(R)^3)`.
-A lookup table will certainly be required.
+An interpolation table is used to convert this.

 For resistive sensors still attached to the gauge, the gauge itself provides the pull up resistance and voltage.
 For Vans Aircraft engine instruments the pull up is 5 volts and the resistor is about 227 ohms(measured externally, internally the resistor appears to be 240 ohms, 5%).
 The pin can be directly connected if the voltage can't exceed Vcc by more than .5v.
-Otherwise a series resistor as discussed later could be attached to isolate the pin.
+Otherwise a 15K series resistor could be attached to help isolate the pin.

 For thermocouple sensors the board will detect both open and short.
 It directly reads out in degrees C (.25 resolution).
 This will optionally be converted to F. To support J style thermocouples, the C output will be adjusted by taking the thermocouple reading (before the CJT adjustment) `newC = oldC * 46677 / 65536`

 For the voltage sensor a 4:1 voltage divider consisting of a 1k and 3.01k (1%) resistor is used.
 This limits the draw to .1 watt at 20 volts or .05 at 14 volts.

 Typical sensors are Stewart Warner.
 The tachometer is supplied with 12 volts, a hall effect sensor that returns 5 volt pulses, 8/16 PPR, TBD.
 The manifold pressure sensor is believed to be 0-100mV ratio-metric.
+Either a better ADC (Adafruit ADS1015) will be needed or a new manifold pressure sensor.

 For a sensor that might contain a voltage higher than Vcc using a voltage divider as used on the voltage sensor will cause a significant load which could create issues if still attached to a backup gauge.
 Alternatively a 15K ohm resistor between the sensor and the pin will safely clip voltages between 20.5 and -15.5 volts.
 The goal here is to limit the internal clamping diodes to no more than 1ma after the .7 volt diode drop.